What is direct disposal?

 - Perhaps they had lost touch with their family

 - Perhaps there’s very little money

 - Perhaps there’s lots of money – there usually is – but that’s not the point

 - Maybe there will be an alternative ceremony of some sort, perhaps involving the ashes – a harvest ritual as distinct from a corpse ritual.

 Yes, you can still hold a commemorative event before or afterwards if you want – anything from a memorial service to a private family-and-friends affair.
 There are pros and there are cons.
 You need to think them through.
 Download our factsheet and consider the issues Direct cremation and burial.

 Who does it?

-All of our Good Funeral Guide Recommended Funeral Directors offer a direct cremation service.
+Almost all of our Good Funeral Guide Recommended Funeral Directors offer a direct cremation service.